Sinus and Nasal Surgery

 Breathing problems are often caused by structural blockages leading to the obstruction of air flow through the nose.
 Such disorders include deviated nasal septum, enlarged turbinates, nasal polyps, and enlarged adenoids.
 Initially, conservative management, including treatment of allergies is attempted.
 If there is no significant or lasting improvement, the least invasive surgical treatment will be recommended to correct the structural abnormality.

 In cases of facial trauma, nasal fractures are a common type of bone injury.
 This is largely due to the prominence and central location of the nose on the face and the weakness of the nasal cartilage.
 A nasal fracture is commonly the result of an injury from a car accident, a fall, a physical altercation, or a sports related injury.
-Untreated nasal fractures can negatively affect both the appearance and the function of the nose.
-Functional problems include chronic nasal obstruction or blockage, and a predisposition for sinusitis, infection, and nose bleeds.

-What are the Symptoms of Nasal Fractures?
+Symptoms of a Nasal Fracture

 Nasal fractures often go unnoticed by both physicians and patients as a combination of the symptoms, including tenderness, hemorrhaging, and deformity, may not occur for long or at all.
 Additional symptoms of nasal fractures may include: